-Note: The form fax functions described in this section are available only in TextMaker for Windows.
+Note: Fax functions are available only in the Windows version of TextMaker.

 Its ability to handle the fax transmission of form letters to multiple recipients is another benefit of TextMaker for Windows' extended fax support described earlier in this manual.